ros2/ros2_documentation/source/Tutorials/Tf2/Adding-A-Frame-Cpp.rst

 ----------

 In previous tutorials, we recreated the turtle demo by writing a :ref:`tf2 broadcaster <WritingATf2BroadcasterCpp>` and a :ref:`tf2 listener <WritingATf2ListenerCpp>`.
-This tutorial will teach you how to add extra static and dynamic frames to the transformation tree.
+This tutorial will teach you how to add extra fixed and dynamic frames to the transformation tree.
 In fact, adding a frame in tf2 is very similar to creating the tf2 broadcaster, but this example will show you some additional features of tf2.

 1 Why add frames?